Killing of Yahya Sinwar: Background

 In September 2015, Yahya Sinwar was designated a terrorist by the United States government.
 Sinwar had served as Hamas leader in the Gaza Strip since February 2017.
 His leadership was characterized by a focus on military strengthening and alliances with Iran and Hezbollah.
 Committed to the destruction of Israel, he is thought to be, alongside Mohammed Deif, one of the main architects of the October 7 attacks in 2023.
 The group, under his leadership, had been planning this assault for two years prior to its execution.
-By launching the attack, the deadliest day in Israel's history, Sinwar initiated the Gaza war—one of the deadliest conflicts in the Israeli–Palestinian conflict—triggering a military response that resulted in widespread destruction, casualties, and displacement to his homeland of Gaza, all of which Sinwar considered to have been "necessary sacrifices".
+By launching the attack, Sinwar initiated the Gaza war—one of the deadliest wars in the Israeli–Palestinian conflict— which Sinwar considered to have been a necessary sacrifice to achieve Hamas's political objectives.
 He also drew Iran and other members of the Axis of Resistance, including Hezbollah—whose capabilities have significantly diminished due to Israeli actions—along with the Houthi movement and Iraqi militias, into direct conflict with Israel.

 In February 2024, a video was published of Sinwar moving in a tunnel with his family.
-There was also speculation in August that he would emerge above ground dressed as a woman.
 The International Criminal Court (ICC) was scheduled to issue a war crimes indictment against Sinwar, as announced in May.
 Sinwar was chosen as head of the movement's political bureau on 6 August 2024 after the assassination of Ismail Haniyeh.
 The following month, the U.S. Department of Justice unsealed the criminal indictment it had filed against Sinwar.

 On multiple occasions throughout the war, residents of Gaza criticized Hamas, Sinwar, and economic conditions both through demonstrations and with online media.
 Prior to his death, Sinwar stated in his speeches that he would rather be killed by Israel than die by a heart attack or in a car accident.
 In one instance, he said that "the best gift the enemy and the occupation can offer me is to assassinate me and that I go as a martyr at their hands".

 The Israeli security establishment was reportedly aware for months that Sinwar was hiding in the Tel al-Sultan neighborhood of Rafah, although his precise location remained unknown.
 On 31 August, six hostages were killed near the building that Sinwar was later killed in.
 He had reportedly been in the same tunnel with them.
 The United States said that it assisted in gathering intelligence that aided the IDF in narrowing down its search for Sinwar but denied any involvement in the operation that killed him.